 The cost of providing the Organization's programs and supporting services has been summarized on a functional basis in the statement of activities and changes in net assets and statement of functional expenses - by natural classification.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Supporting services consist of management and general and fundraising expenses.
-Expenses require allocated include printing and copying, office expenses, travel and meetings, and bank fees, which are allocated on the basis of estimates of usage, as well as professional fees/contracted services, which are allocated on the basis of estimates of time and effort.
+Expenses require allocation on a reasonable basis that is consistently applied.
+The expenses that are allocated include printing and copying, office expenses, travel and meetings, and bank fees, which are allocated on the basis of estimates of usage, as well as professional fees/contracted services, which are allocated on the basis of estimates of time and effort.